Managing agents

 7. Verify that the inbound rule is created and enabled

-7. Configure the user account that Jenkins will login with to use SSH’s key based authentication.
+7. Configure the user account that Jenkins must use to sign in with to use SSH key-based authentication.
 There is no requirement to use key based authentication, but it presents significant advantages in terms of security and is the recommended authentication mechanism when connecting agents using SSH.

-1. Log in to the Microsoft Windows server with the account that Jenkins will connect as.
+1. Sign in to the Microsoft Windows server with the account that Jenkins will connect as.

-A 256 bit ECDSA key is stronger than a 2048 bit RSA key.
-This means that without applying the JCE Unlimited Strength Jurisdiction Policy Files, ECDSA keys will be more secure than RSA keys as the JVM will be limited to 2048 bit RSA keys
+A 256-bit ECDSA key is stronger than a 2048-bit RSA key.
+This means that without applying the JCE Unlimited Strength Jurisdiction Policy Files, ECDSA keys are more secure than RSA keys as the JVM is limited to 2048-bit RSA keys

 $ ssh-keygen -t ecdsa Generating public/private ecdsa key pair.
 Enter file in which to save the key (/home/Jenkins/.ssh/id_ecdsa): Created directory '/home/Jenkins/.ssh'.
 Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /home/Jenkins/.ssh/id_ecdsa.
 Your public key has been saved in /home/Jenkins/.ssh/id_ecdsa.pub.
 The key fingerprint is: SHA256:JfjsfW6pbmW/ENOe400/MIrmB1jxCE8Cy68/cUMoEik Jenkins@WIN-62JQBI8M63K The key's randomart image is: +---[ECDSA 256]---+ | ... | | E o. .+ o | | . .o.
 B = | | . ..+ B . . | | . ..S o . | | .+ = o* . | | . + =o+o* .| | .. o.=oo.=.| | .+++o. o.+| +----[SHA256]-----+